onefrankguy/notarius/README.md

 History
 -------

-See the {file:roadmap.md} for where we're going, and {file:history.md}
+See the {file:roadmap.md} for where this is going, and {file:history.md}
-for where we've been.
+for where it's been.

 License
 -------